Compile In Windows

 - First, get the FreeOrion SDK for Windows from SourceForge. (~30MB)

 - Unpack the SDK to a directory of your choice.

 - Run the bootstrap.bat file located in the root folder of the unpacked SDK.
-This will download and check out the source code from GitHub (freeorion/freeorion repository, checked out branch will be "master").
+This will (among other things) download and check out the source code from GitHub (freeorion/freeorion repository, checked out branch will be "master").

 - Depending on which version of Visual Studio you're using, open FreeOrion\msvc2010\FreeOrion.sln or FreeOrion\msvc2013\FreeOrion.sln